 - Ensure that all hydrogen cylinders comply with the safety requirements for proper use and storage.
 Hydrogen cylinders and delivery systems must comply with local regulations. - Make sure the gas supply is turned completely off when connecting hydrogen lines. - Perform a leak test to ensure that the hydrogen lines are leak-tight before using the instrument.
-Repeat this test to eliminate all leaks. - Ensure your TRACE 1300/TRACE 1310 has a Thermo Scientific hydrogen sensor installed for continuously monitoring the hydrogen level in the oven.
+Repeat this test to eliminate all leaks.

+• Ensure your TRACE 1600/1610 has a Thermo Fisher Scientific hydrogen sensor or Helium Saver-H2 Safer device installed.
+A hydrogen sensor continuously monitors the hydrogen level in the oven.